Reasons why hiking shoes (also called trail shoes) are the best choice among hiking footwear types

 If the soles of your shoes are caked in mud, you may use a hard bristled brush to remove the hardened soil.
 For the most stubborn mud, it is okay to use a blunt tool to chip away the substance.
 Likewise, removing those dirt gives the sole its full traction.

-Remove the insoles.
+Remove Insoles.
 After a rigorous hike, your feet become sweaty and may leave some salt perspiration inside your hiking shoes.
 It is advisable that you remove the insole and clean them separately.
 Wet insoles harbor bacteria and can eventually stink if not cleaned dutifully.
 Some insoles, especially aftermarket insoles, have their care instructions so you might want to check with the manufacturer the correct cleaning procedure.
 A general rule is to wash them with warm soapy water and let them air dry.

 Treatment.
 Read the guidelines on your hiking shoe manual before using any waterproofing treatment.
 When water drops do not bead up on the surface of your shoes for hiking, it needs a reapplication of the waterproofing treatment.
 This is a pretty straightforward way of determining when you already need it.
 Though it takes time before a pair needs a reapplication, it might be good to know when and what to do when you need one.
 Just keep in mind that this treatment is applied to a damp or wet shoe.